-Spring in Oregon is off to a warm, sunny start but with gyms, parks, mountain resorts and many waterways closed in an effort to slow the spread of COVID-19, staying active, especially in the outdoors can feel like a remote possibility.
+As we all do our part to slow the spread of COVID-19, it can be challenging thinking of ways to be safe and staying active.
 As a longtime runner, I’ve found solace in an activity that I can still do that keeps me sane (and others safe).
-After all, even as we stay home to save lives, it’s important to take care of ourselves too.
+After all, as we navigate the COVID-19 pandemic, it’s important to take care of ourselves too.
 Getting exercise is not only beneficial to your physical health, but it’s also a really great way to keep the quarantine blues at bay.

 Here are a few tips for hitting the pavement, track, or trails during the COVID-19 pandemic.